danielcbit/apcctrl/doc/manual/manual.rst

     checking is done on the value entered, so you must ensure that it is a valid IP address.
 --with-net-port=port  This option allows
-    you to specify what port apcupsd will use for Master and Slave communications.
+    you to specify what port apcctrl will use for Master and Slave communications.
 The default is system dependent but usually 6666.
     This option simply sets the appropriate port in the apcctrl.conf file, which can be changed at any later time.